Green Arrow: Neal Adams and Dennis O'Neil, 1969–1983

 In Green Lantern (vol. 2) #85–86, it was revealed that Green Arrow's ward, Speedy, was addicted to heroin.
 Speedy overcame his addiction with the help of the Black Canary.
 This story prompted a massive public reaction, including a congratulatory letter from the mayor of New York, John Lindsay.
 However, Green Lantern sales had been in a major decline at the time Green Arrow was brought on as co-star, and the O'Neil/Adams stories failed to revive them.
-Green Lantern was canceled with issue #89 (April/May 1972), and the climactic story arc of the Green Lantern/Green Arrow series was published as a back-up feature in The Flash #217 through #219.
+Green Lantern was canceled with issue No. 89 (April/May 1972), and the climactic story arc of the Green Lantern/Green Arrow series was published as a back-up feature in The Flash No. 217 through No. 219.
 In sharp contrast to the socially-relevant tales which preceded it, this story centered on emotional themes, with Green Arrow struggling to deal with the guilt of having killed a man.
-Afterwards Green Arrow appeared in solo stories run as backups in Action Comics, starting with #421.
-Elliot S. Maggin, who had made his comics debut with a Green Arrow story published in Green Lantern (vol. 2) #87, was Green Arrow's writer for the next several years.
+Afterwards Green Arrow appeared in solo stories run as backups in Action Comics, starting with No. 421.
+Elliot S. Maggin, who had made his comics debut with a Green Arrow story published in Green Lantern (vol. 2) No. 87, was Green Arrow's writer for the next several years.

 In 1976, the Green Lantern/Green Arrow title was re-launched, without the socially conscious themes of the original series, with O'Neil writing and Mike Grell drawing.
 After the title moved to solo Green Lantern stories, solo Green Arrow stories appeared in World's Finest Comics.
 In his solo series, Oliver landed a job as a newspaper columnist, which allowed him to articulate his political beliefs in a more public field.
-In World's Finest #255 (1979), Queen unsuccessfully ran for Mayor of Star City.
+In World's Finest No. 255 (1979), Queen unsuccessfully ran for Mayor of Star City.

 In May through August 1983, Green Arrow appeared for the first time in his own comic book, a four issue limited series.
 This miniseries introduced a running rivalry between Green Arrow and the supervillain Count Vertigo.